salex/vfwcash/README.md

 I was not about to use a paper ledger and decided to use GnuCash (http://gnucash.org) several years ago.
 GnuCash is a full fledged double entry accounting system somewhere between Quicken and Quickbooks and it's free!
 I had developed a Rails Web Based system to help me with my Quartermaster tasks, but is was fairly customized, including my interface to the GnuCash data.
-The GnuCash was set up to use the VFW's version of Fund Based Accounting.
-This became fairly simple and I thought it could be used by any Post or any organization that uses fund based accounting (most non-profit organizations)
+GnuCash was set up to use the VFW's version of Fund Based Accounting.
+This became fairly simple and could be used by any Post or any organization that uses fund based accounting (most non-profit organizations)

 I wanted to share my work, but I work on a Mac and setting up Rails on Windows would probably be more than most VFW users could handle.
 Setting up Ruby on Windows is fairly straight forward (http://rubyinstaller.org) and so I decided to